zerospiel/docs/docs/admin-prepare.md

     Next you'll need to create the IAM policies and service account k0rdent will use to take action within the AWS infrastructure.
 (Note that you only need to do this once.)

     The first step is to crete the IAM CloudFormation stack based on your admin user.
-Start by specifying the environment variables clusterawsadmin will use as AWS credentials:
+Start by specifying the environment variables clusterawsadm will use as AWS credentials:

     ```shell
     export AWS_REGION=<EXAMPLE_AWS_REGION>